christian-heusel/qt-beamer_remote/README.md

 of the resulting binaries.
 In addition to that you have to make your changes public again.

-Read more about the LGPL-3.0 license [here](https://choosealicense.com/licenses/agpl-3.0/).
+Read more about the AGPL-3.0 license [here](https://choosealicense.com/licenses/agpl-3.0/).

-# I have questions/problems with the problem
+# I have questions/problems with the program
 Write me an email [christian@heusel.eu](Mailto:christian@heusel.eu) or open an [Issue](https://github.com/TheEbolaDoc/qt-beamer_remote/issues).